COVID numbers dip to lowest since July

-The number of COVID patients in Tanner hospitals fell to the lowest level since mid-July this week, an indication that the “Delta wave” continues to ebb in west Georgia.
+The number of COVID-19 patients in Tanner hospitals fell to the lowest level since mid-July this week, an indication that the “delta wave” continues to ebb in west Georgia.

 Meanwhile, vaccinations in Carroll County continue to increase, pushing the number of fully vaccinated residents to 34% of the population.

-According to data released Wednesday, however, the number of COVID cases across all Tanner facilities had dropped to 23, the lowest number the system has seen since the week of July 29, when 44 COVID patients were being treated.
+According to data released Wednesday, however, the number of COVID-19 cases across all Tanner facilities had dropped to 23, the lowest number the system has seen since the week of July 29, when 44 COVID-19 patients were being treated.

 According to information released by Tanner on Tuesday, Carrollton’s facility is at 136% occupancy, while Tanner Medical Center / Villa Rica was reported at 175% occupancy.

-At the height of the “Delta Wave,” when there were 119 COVID patients hospitalized (only two of whom were vaccinated), the health system reports showed that Tanner / Carrollton was at 145% occupancy and Tanner / Villa Rica was at 188%.
+At the height of the “Delta Wave,” when there were 119 COVID-19 patients hospitalized (only two of whom were vaccinated), the health system reports showed that Tanner/Carrollton was at 145% occupancy and Tanner/Villa Rica was at 188%.

-Viruses like COVID mimic living organisms by mutating to be resistant to substances in the body that might kill them.
-The original COVID virus that entered the United States in early 2020 has since mutated to what was called the Delta variant, a more contagious and aggressive form of the original virus.
+Viruses like COVID-19 mimic living organisms by mutating to be resistant to substances in the body that might kill them.
+The original COVID-19 virus that entered the United States in early 2020 has since mutated to what was called the Delta variant, a more contagious and aggressive form of the original virus.

 Since the vaccines became widely available in February, Tanner has been tracking the number of patients who have died at their facilities.
 Not all of these patients were from the west Georgia area.